Alton Castle

 Alton Castle is a Gothic-revival castle, on a hill above the Churnet Valley, in the village of Alton, Staffordshire, England.
 The site has been fortified in wood since Saxon times, with a stone castle dating from the 12th century.
 The current castle was constructed in the mid-19th century by John Talbot, 16th Earl of Shrewsbury, of nearby Alton Towers.
 Since 1967 the castle has been designated a Grade I listed building.
-It is also a scheduled ancient monument.
+It is also a scheduled monument.